 N. citrinus is the tallest of the Bulbocodiums and the corona is much more expanded than in the last two sorts.
-It is pale sulphuryellow and a very charming plant.
+It is pale sulphur-yellow and a very charming plant.
 It is said to be the hardiest of the tribe, but I have always found it most difficult to increase by division and all my stock is raised from seed, which it produces in profusion.

 One of the smallest of all Daffodils is Bulbocodium nivalis, which bears tiny yellow flowers on a stem only an inch or so high.
-They seem to increase rather slowly, but set seed quite well.
+My few bulbs seem to increase rather slowly, but it sets seed quite well.

-These are all the chief European sorts, and they like quite a considerable amount of moisture in the soil, but the Bulbocodiums I come to now hail from North Africa, or the extreme S.W. tip of Europe, and like a good deal drier conditions.
+These are all European sorts, and like a quite considerable amount of moisture in the soil, but the Bulbocodiums I come to now hail from North Africa, or the extreme S.W. tip of Europe, and like a good deal drier conditions.

 N. monophyllus or Clusii is surely one of the most lovely of all Narcissi; it is not an easy plant to grow, but is worth a good deal of trouble.
-Of lovely form and the purest white, it flowers in midwinter but is much too fragile a thing to blossom out-doors at that season of the year.
-The chief complaint made against monophyllus seems to be that the bulbs cannot be started into growth but remain dormant often for years on end.
+Of lovely form and the purest white, it flowers in mid-winter but is much too fragile a thing to blossom out-doors at that season of the year.
+The chief complaint made against monophyllus seems to be that the bulbs cannot be started into growth but remain dormant often for years on end (Fig. 9).